tihyyti/MusicStore/README.md

    This speeds up shopping cart and sales functionalities.
 5. Used indexin of db-tables, which essentially speeds up the realtime sales functions of the MusiStore.
 6. Next: taking under development the realtime sales functions and reporting based on sql-views for the Store Manager Dashboard.

+Music Store System Installation and Configuration Guide, v2 for Linux This document should provide a comprehensive guide for setting up the Music Store System on a Linux platform, including detailed steps for installation, configuration, and database setup.
+The guide is designed for IT students withbasic   knowledge of Flask, Python, HTML, and databases.

+Index:
+Introduction
+Prerequisites
+Installing Python and Flask
+Setting Up the Music Store Application
+Configuring PostgreSQL Database
+Creating and Populating the Database
+Running the Application
+Directory Structure
+User Interface Overview
+Using .env Files

+1. Introduction
+The Music Store System is a web application built using Flask, a web framework for Python.
+This guide will walk you through the steps to install and configure the application on a Linux environment.

+3. Prerequisites
+Before you continue, please, ensure you have the following installed on your system:
+Python 3.8 or newer
+PostgreSQL
+Git for cloning the repository

+5. Installing Python and Flask
+Install Python:
+Open a terminal.
+Update the package list:
+sudo apt update
+Install Python:
+sudo apt install python3 python3-venv python3-pip
+Install Flask:
+Create a virtual environment:
+mkdir myproject
+cd myproject
+python3 -m venv venv
+Activate the virtual environment: source venv/bin/activate
+Install Flask:
+pip install Flask

+6. Setting Up the Music Store Application
+Clone the repository:
+If you have Git installed, you can clone the repository: git clone <repository_url>
+cd music_store
+Install Dependencies:
+Ensure your virtual environment is activated and install the required packages: pip install -r requirements.txt

+7. Configuring PostgreSQL Database
+Install PostgreSQL:
+Download and install PostgreSQL: sudo apt install postgresql postgresql-contrib
+Create a Database:
+Switch to the PostgreSQL user: sudo -i -u postgres
+Open the PostgreSQL prompt:
+psql
+Create a new database:
+CREATE DATABASE MStore_v1;
+Create the schema:
+CREATE SCHEMA mstore_v1;

+8. Creating and Populating the Database
+Creating Tables:
+Within the mstore_v1 schema, create tables for your application:
+CREATE TABLE mstore_v1.users (
+    id SERIAL PRIMARY KEY,
+    username VARCHAR(50) NOT NULL,
+    email VARCHAR(100) NOT NULL,
+    password VARCHAR(100) NOT NULL
+);

+CREATE TABLE mstore_v1.products (
+    id SERIAL PRIMARY KEY,
+    name VARCHAR(100) NOT NULL,
+    price DECIMAL(10, 2) NOT NULL,
+    stock INT NOT NULL
+);

+Populating Tables:
+Insert initial data into the tables: (This is just an EXAMPLE, not the MStore_v1 db) INSERT INTO mstore_v1.users (username, email, password) VALUES ('john_doe', 'john@example.com', 'securepassword'), ('jane_doe', 'jane@example.com', 'anothersecurepassword');
+INSERT INTO mstore_v1.products (name, price, stock) VALUES ('Guitar', 199.99, 10),
+('Piano', 499.99, 5);
+See db-documents in my MusicStore repo.

+7. Running the Application
+Starting the Flask Application:
+Ensure your virtual environment is activated.
+Run the application:
+flask run

+8. Directory Structure
+An overview of the directory structure of the project.
+See the GIT MusicStore repo structure.

+9. User Interface Overview
+Provide an overview of the user interface and its features.
+TBD later on...

+10. Using .env Files
+Benefits of Using .env Files:
+Security: .env files help keep sensitive information like database credentials, API keys, and other configuration details out of your source code
+Environment-Specific Configurations: They allow you to easily switch between different configurations for development, testing, and production environments without changing your code.
+Simplified Configuration Management: By centralizing configuration settings in a single file, .env files make it easier to manage and update configurations.
+How to Use .env Files:
+Create a .env File: In the root directory of your project, create a file named .env.
+Add Environment Variables: Add your environment-specific variables in the format KEY=VALUE.
+For example: ( look also .env file in repo MusicStore) FLASK_APP=app.py
+FLASK_ENV=development
+DATABASE_URL=postgresql://user:password@localhost/MStore_v1
+Load Environment Variables: Use a library like python-dotenv to load these variables into your application.
+Install it using: pip install python-dotenv
+Then, in your Python  application, load the variables: from dotenv import load_dotenv import os load_dotenv() database_url = os.getenv('DATABASE_URL')

+---END OF INSTALLATION ANS CONFIGURATION GUIDE FOR LINUX---

 # MusicStore
 Added 2024_09_24: Commit: Mainmenu navbar, new routes and related templates, partly tested also.